pts/insight-mininasm/README.txt

 Default code when SCR_WIDTH has an unsupported value was removed.

+The multi-line macros `save_act_regs', `restore_act_regs', `save_user_regs'
+and `restore_user_regs' were manually replaced with their expansions.
+That was necessary because mininasm doesn't support multi-line macros.
+The actual manual replacement was quick and straightforward, because these were simple macros without arguments, and there were only a few expansions.

 The remaining goal is to build the insight.com identical to the release.

 __END__